Discover the scenic route to Adelaide Road Trip to AFL Gather Round

 Detours

 The best road trip stories often come after an unexpected detour.
-If you’ve got a spare day or want to stretch your trip a little longer, turn off the main route and explore parts of the Southern Ocean Drive, stopping in at Coonawarra, Naracoorte or along the Fleurieu Peninsula.
+If you’ve got a spare day or want to stretch your trip a little longer, turn off the main route and explore parts of the Southern Ocean Drive, stopping in at Naracoorte or along the Fleurieu Peninsula.
 Take the side roads, pull over for a quick stretch and see how many little memories you can collect like souvenirs before arriving in Adelaide.

 • Naracoorte